 MUNICH, directed by Steven Spielberg in 2005, was nominated for 5 Oscars: Best Picture, Director, Screenplay, Film Editing and Music Score.
 Garnering mostly laudatory reviews and generating no little controversy, the 163-minute, $70,000,000 adult-minded thriller about a team of Israeli assassins hunting down terrorists didn’t fare too well by revenue, with a global take of $130,359,000, and the US market only accounting for just a little over a third of it.
 Put together with great skill, it’s an impressive movie, but as far as those pesky harpies Fact v.
 Fiction go, it remains yet another casualty of the bottomless moral morass in the Middle East, a whirlpool of lies and misery that may yet drag all of us all down the historical drain.

-After 11 Israeli athletes are slaughtered by Palestinian terrorists at the 1972 Olympics, t Israel’s government (led by Golda Meir) and its crack Mossad agency send a five-man team after the Black September group responsible.
+After 11 Israeli athletes are slaughtered by Palestinian terrorists at the 1972 Olympics, the Israeli government (led by Golda Meir) and its crack Mossad agency send a five-man team after the Black September group responsible.
 As stealthy missions are carried out, and the body count rises, so does the psychological toll on the avengers.
 What–exactly, is the end game?

 Written by Tony Kushner and Eric Roth, based mostly off the 1984 book by George Jonas, “Vengeance: The True Story Of An Israeli Counter-Terrorist Team”, with a good deal of dramatic improvising by the scenarists, it’s effective as storytelling, but its veracity insofar as being accurate drew unfriendly fire from several quarters. *